Alexander-Yakubovich/magento-plugin/README.md

    * Set to **No** for two-phases of payment: the amount will not be captured but only blocked.
  With **No** option selected payments will be captured automatically in 7 days from the time of creating the preauthorised transaction.

 In installment case with **No** option selected installments will be declined automatically in 7 days from the time of creating the preauthorised transaction.
+Available types of installments include **Issue finance** and **Merchant finance** options.
+Available amounts of installments include 3,6,9,12,18 for **Issue finance** and 2-12 for **Merchant finance** options.

  * **Installment enabled:** - this setting enables installment payments
    * Set to **Yes** - installment payments are enabled.
-The number of installments are available for selection in payment form, and it's possible to split payment to 2-12 installments, each installment in a 30 days period.
+The number of installments which are available for selection in payment form, and it's possible to split payment into 2-18 installments and each installment in a 30 days period.
    * Set to **No** - installment payments aren't enabled
  * **Checkout position** - this setting value is the position of the payment method for the customer in checkout
  * **Ask CPF** - set to **Yes** if you require **CPF (Brazilian Tax Id)** of your customers during checkout